shaneutt/bpfd/docs/blog/posts/introduction-to-bpfd.md

 # Introduction To Bpfd

+## Introduction to eBPF

+TODO: (shane)

+## Challenges with developing and deploying eBPF programs

+TODO: (shane) explain the ergonomic challenges with developing, deploying and managing eBPF programs in both traditional and Kubernetes environments.

+## Introduction to Bpfd

+TODO: overview of bpfd, with a high-level rundown of how to deploy and use it

+## Introduction to the Kubernetes bpfd-operator

 TODO

-Outline:

-- brief introduction to ebpf
-- explanation of some of the current ergonomic and management issues with deploying ebpf programs, with both traditional hosting and Kubernetes
-- introduction and overview of BPFD, with a basic rundown of how you can deploy it and how it helps you deploy your programs
-- intro to the Kubernetes operator, with another basic rundown
-- walkthrough
+### Demonstration

+TODO: a walkthrough for the reader to try out bpfd.
+Notes:
   a. use kind to create a local Kubernetes cluster
   b. deploy the bpfd-operator
   c. deploy one of the example applications as an EbpfProgram resource and test it out

-- introduce the community, including discussions, slack, and weekly syncs and encourage those interested to come join us
+## Joining the Bpfd community

+TODO: (shane)
+  a. discussions, slack, weekly sync
+  a. discuss projects currently using bpfd